Hackerbibou/Javascript-browser-game/README.md

     </ul>
 </li>
 <li>
-Define required variables used to track the state of the game
+Define required variables used to track the state of the game:
     <ul>
         <li></li>
         <li></li>